-Lake Oswego’s City Charter: Chapter X – Park Development Limitation protects 15 designated natural area parks from development.
+Lake Oswego’s City Charter: Chapter X – Park Development Limitation is a significant land use charter provision ratified by voters to protect and preserve 15 designated natural area parks from development.
 These natural areas are located in 9 neighborhood associations, totaling ~290 acres (approximately 4% of Lake Oswego) and all their abundant wildlife, flora, and fauna.

 Lake Oswego’s natural areas are small natural habitats intertwined into the fabric of our neighborhoods and our community.
 Their ecosystems are host to abundant wildlife that give our community refuge and respite from the increasingly developed world that surrounds our beautiful tree-canopied city.